deckhouse/sds-node-configurator/docs/USAGE.md

 There are two ways to create an `LVMVolumeGroup` resource:
 * Automatically:
   * The controller automatically scans for information about the existing `LVM Volume Groups` on nodes and creates a resource if an `LVM Volume Group` is tagged with the `storage.deckhouse.io/enabled=true` LVM tag and there is no matching Kubernetes resource for it.
-  * In this case, the controller populates all fields of the resource on its own.
+  * In this case, the controller populates all `Spec` fields of the resource but `thinPools` on its own.
+A user should manually add an information about thin-pools on the node to the `Spec` field, if they want to make the controller manage the thin-pools.
 * By the user:
   * The user manually creates the resource by filling in only the `metadata.name` and `spec` fields.
 In it, they specify the desired state of the new `Volume Group`.
   * This configuration is then validated to ensure its correctness.